MicrosoftDocs/defender-docs/articles/defender-for-cloud/apply-security-baseline.md

 1. To drill down to findings for a single machine, select it on the **Unhealthy resources** tab.
 A page will open listing only the findings for that machine.

 ## Next steps

-Learn more about the [Microsoft Cloud Security Benchmark](concept-regulatory-compliance.md) in Defender for Cloud.
+When you turn on a paid plan in Defender for Cloud, you can enable other compliance standards, in addition to the default MCSB.
+Learn more about [available compliance standards](concept-regulatory-compliance-standards.md) in Defender for Cloud.